Abhishek-Dutt-1/blog/index.md

 - Algorithms & Data Structures
 - Coding Interview Questions

-I aim to over explain and ELI5 the topics in a simple language.
+Aim to over-explain and ELI5 the topics in a simple language.

 Very little background knowledge is assumed from the reader.